 - oral ulceration

 The kidneys can be evaluated through multiple diagnostics tests.
-Routine blood work such a complete blood count, and chemistry profile can be done to check for high white blood cell count, anemia, elevated kidney enzymes (BUN and Creatinine), phosphorus levels and electrolytes should be assessed.
-Other tests such as x-rays and ultrasound can also show structural changes in the kidneys as well as stones or areas with loss of blood supply.
-In severe cases a biopsy may be necessary.
-The urine should also be assessed through a urinalysis which looks for crystals, bacteria, and specific gravity as well as a culturing to reveal any infections.
+Routine blood work such a complete blood count and chemistry profile can be performed to check white and red blood cell counts, to look for elevated kidney values (BUN and Creatinine), elevated phosphorus levels, or altered electrolytes.
+Other tests such as x-rays and ultrasound can be used to look for structural changes in the kidneys as well as stones or areas with loss of blood supply.
+In some cases, a kidney biopsy may be considered.
+The urine should also be assessed in conjunction with blood work through a urinalysis which looks for crystals, bacteria, and concentration.
+If there is any concern for infection, a urine culture should also be performed.

 Treatment of acute kidney failure usually includes intravenous fluid therapy.
-By hydrating the body and diluting out the toxins we hope to give the kidneys time to recover.
+By hydrating the body and diluting out the toxins, we hope to give the kidneys time to recover.
 Antibiotic therapy may also be instituted if there are clinical signs of infection.
 Sometimes drugs such as furosemide (Lasix) or mannitol are given to help increase urine production and output.
-Patients are also put in gastrointestinal protectants such a Pepcid or Prilosec to avoid GI ulceration.
-If the patient refuses to eat, a feeding tube may also be required.
-In extreme cases dialysis can be instituted as well.
-Our hospital does not offer dialysis but transfer to a hospital (Animal Medical Center in New York City) can be arranged.
+Patients are commonly put on gastrointestinal protectants such a Pepcid or Prilosec to avoid GI ulceration.
+If the patient refuses to eat, a feeding tube may be considered.
+In extreme cases dialysis can be instituted to help filter out acute toxins.
+Our hospital does not offer dialysis but transfer to another hospital (Animal Medical Center in New York City, for example) can be arranged.